baraja-core/assets-loader/README.md

 > **TIP:**
 >
-> Assets can also be read via a URL from a CDN server.
+> Assets can also be declared as a URL from a CDN server (for example [Baraja CDN](https://cdn.baraja.cz)).
 In this case, the CDN paths will be listed directly in the source code.
 >
 > This type of asset loading is suitable for files that do not change their content over time because they are not managed by the Assets loader.